prasannals/learning_purescript/2_GuideThroughTheBook/MainStoryLine/8_ForeignFunctionInterfacePart2/README.md

 //prints "hello [object Object]" on the console.
 ~~~

-Lets sum it all up - PureScript is just passing whatever was returned around.
+Lets sum it all up - PureScript is just passing the object returned into whatever function we call.
 Since the object was passed to append function which in turn passed it to concatString foreign function, which then used it with the JavaScript string "+" operation, since all that happened, and since that "fakeAwesome output : " + obj would result in "fakeAwesome output : [object Object]" in JavaScript, we get the same output in PureScript.

 BUT in case 3, we're passing the returned "String" (actually an object) into the log function directly.